a10y/a10y.github.io/content/posts/building-with-rust.md

 * Building a crate to bind with natively compiled GGML
 * Logging and telemetry

+The project went really well, and there were stumbling blocks but I managed to step over them.
+If you're interested, the code is [available publicly on GitHub](https://github.com/intrinsiclabsai/models.rs).
+It's not the most amazing code but it was a lot of fun building it to learn what writing "modern" Rust is like!

 I'm now loving Rust and have used it to write most of my recent code, but there are still things that are missing and that I need to learn more about: